luangjokaj/wordpressify/README.md

 **PROFILING AND TRACING**

 After installing the extension and running WordPressify, you can start profiling and tracing WordPress by simply selecting the proper option in the extension.
-Profiling information can be display using one of the cachegrind tools as described in [Xdebug documentation](https://xdebug.org/docs/profiler).
+Profiling information can be displayed using one of the cachegrind tools as described in [Xdebug documentation](https://xdebug.org/docs/profiler).
 The profile and trace data will be logged in the `xdebug` folder.

 **STEP DEBUGGING**